ResearchComputing/Documentation/docs/additional-resources/OpenMP/OpenMP-C.md

 Resources:

-Much Deeper OpenMP and MPI C++ tutorial: http://pages.tacc.utexas.edu/~eijkhout/pcse/html/index.html
+Much more in depth OpenMP and MPI C++ tutorial: http://pages.tacc.utexas.edu/~eijkhout/pcse/html/index.html

 Helpful Slides from the Aristotle University of Thessaloniki: